-- a. in an ambient temperature shelter (not heated or air conditioned) - b. outside, on the side of an existing shelter or building - c. outside, on a rack built expressly for the IMPROVE sampler
+- a. in an ambient temperature shelter like a Tuff® shed (not heated or air conditioned) - b. outside, mounted on the side of an existing shelter or building. - c. outside, on a rack built expressly for the IMPROVE sampler

 Figure 4.
 Three possible mounting configurations for the IMPROVE sampler.